xyproto/guessica/README.md

 	guessica PKGBUILD

-## Notes
+## Note

 The `pkgver` and `source` arrays will be guessed by searching the project webpage as defined by the `url`.
 For for projects on GitHub, `github.com` may also be visited.

-Updating a `PKGBUILD` may or may not work. `guessica` is doing its best, by guessing.
+Updating a `PKGBUILD` may or may not work. `guessica` will be doing its best, by guessing.
 Take a backup of your `PKGBUILD` first, if you need to.

 ## General info